-Carl, 27, is serving his 24th sentence, this time for stealing a pasty from Greggs while on license.
-He lists the jails he's spent time in and I lose track once he hits double figures.
+Carl, 27, is serving his 24th sentence, this time for stealing a pastry from a bakery while on probation.
+He lists the jails he's spent time in, and I lose track once he hits double figures.
 I refer Carl to an article published by a national newspaper that suggested Adam Johnson was considering hiring "protection" while inside.

 Is this a possibility for Adam Johnson?
 "It doesn't have to be," says Charles.
 "The biggest mistake he could make would be to stay on the nonce wing for a second longer than he has to.
 He ain't touched a baby or a ten-year-old, but the longer he stays tucked up with that kind of scum the more suspicious other prisoners will get."

 I ask Charles what course of action Adam Johnson would be best advised to take.
 "Get on a normal wing, talk to a couple of the faces there and show them his papers [to confirm the official details of his case / conviction], and then just get on with it."§

 At the end of the session, I'm still a little surprised that there wasn't a more visceral reaction to Adam Johnson; usually even the slightest mention of sex offenders provokes pitchfork groupthink and little evidence of nuanced thought.
 The fairly limited level of acknowledgement that he has actually committed a serious crime is absolutely problematic and a sign of badly dated sexual politics.
 Mind you, it's equally jarring that Victoria Coren Mitchell wrote in the Guardian that she "snarled about the ghastly things I hoped would befall" Johnson while in prison.
 Can Johnson actually expect to face "ghastly things"?